Start digging into the best things to do in Shanghai, and you’ll quickly discover why the biggest city in China is a favourite among travellers.

 After the sun dips below Shanghai, the brilliant neon lights of Lujiazui overtake the skyscrapers on the opposite side of the Huangpu River.

 Getting to The Bund: From Exit 2 or 7 of Nanjing East Road Station, it’s less than a 10-minute walk, about three blocks east towards the river, to The Bund.

 Catch new trends in Tianzifang

-In Tianzifang, narrow alleyways gripped by old shikumen (retro stone buildings) now hide dozens of bars, cafés, art galleries, design studios, restaurants, food stalls, and small boutique shops.
+In Tianzifang, the narrow alleyways gripped by old shikumen (retro stone buildings).
+These shikumen now hide dozens of bars, cafés, art galleries, design studios, restaurants, food stalls, and small boutique shops.

 Getting to Tianzifang: Via the Shanghai metro, zip over to Dapuqiao Station (Line 9).
 From Exit 1, walk past the Starbucks towards Taikang Road.
 You’ll see the entrance gate to Tianzifang across the street.